-Macular Degeneration Macular DegenerationRelated Tools & References « Back to Macular Degeneration Index Sorted Alphabetically A-Z Sort by popularity Aging: Slowing Down the Process Blurred Vision Doctor: Checklist to Take To Your Doctor's Appointment Doctor: Getting the Most from Your Doctor's Appointment Eyes: Aging Eyes, Youthful Vision-- Bill Lloyd, MD How to Choose a Doctor Vision Loss Sorted by Popularity (as on MedicineNet) Sort alphabetically Blurred Vision Vision Loss How to Choose a Doctor Doctor: Getting the Most from Your Doctor's Appointment Doctor: Checklist to Take To Your Doctor's Appointment Eyes: Aging Eyes, Youthful Vision-- Bill Lloyd, MD Aging: Slowing Down the Process Suggested Reading on Macular Degeneration by Our Doctors Related Diseases & Conditions 8 articles Anemia Anemia is the condition of having less than the normal number of red blood cells or less than the normal quantity of hemoglobin in the blood.
-The oxygen-carrying Cataracts A cataract is an eye disease that causes the eye's lens to become cloudy and opaque with decreased vision.
+Macular Degeneration Macular DegenerationRelated Tools & References « Back to Macular Degeneration Index Sorted Alphabetically A-Z Sort by popularity Aging: Slowing Down the Process Blurred Vision Doctor: Checklist to Take To Your Doctor's Appointment Doctor: Getting the Most from Your Doctor's Appointment Eyes: Aging Eyes, Youthful Vision-- Bill Lloyd, MD How to Choose a Doctor Vision Loss Sorted by Popularity (as on MedicineNet) Sort alphabetically Blurred Vision Vision Loss How to Choose a Doctor Doctor: Checklist to Take To Your Doctor's Appointment Doctor: Getting the Most from Your Doctor's Appointment Aging: Slowing Down the Process Eyes: Aging Eyes, Youthful Vision-- Bill Lloyd, MD Suggested Reading on Macular Degeneration by Our Doctors Related Diseases & Conditions 9 articles Anemia Anemia is the condition of having less than the normal number of red blood cells or less than the normal quantity of hemoglobin in the blood.
+The oxygen-carrying Sunburn (Sun Poisoning) Sunburn is caused by overexposure to UV radiation from the sun.
+UV rays can also damage the eyes.
+Repeated overexposure to UV rays also increases the risk Cataracts A cataract is an eye disease that causes the eye's lens to become cloudy and opaque with decreased vision.
 Causes of cataracts include diabetes, hypothyroidism, Blindness Blindness is the state of being sightless.
 Causes of blindness include macular degeneration, stroke, cataract, glaucoma, infection and trauma.
-Symptoms Eye Care Many common eye disorders resolve without treatment and some may be managed with over-the-counter (OTC) products.
-It's important to visit a physician or Smoking (How to Quit Smoking) Smoking is an addiction.
+Symptoms Genetic Disease Genetic disease is a disorder or condition caused by abnormalities in a person's genome.
+Types of genetic inheritance include single inheritance (for example, Smoking (How to Quit Smoking) Smoking is an addiction.
 More than 430,000 deaths occur each year in the U.S. from smoking related illnesses.
-Secondhand smoke or "passive smoke" also Sunburn (Sun Poisoning) Sunburn is caused by overexposure to UV radiation from the sun.
-UV rays can also damage the eyes.
-Repeated overexposure to UV rays also increases the risk Fitness Regular physical activity can reduce the risk of disease.
+Secondhand smoke or "passive smoke" also Eye Care Many common eye disorders resolve without treatment and some may be managed with over-the-counter (OTC) products.
+It's important to visit a physician or Fitness Regular physical activity can reduce the risk of disease.
 Regular exercise can also reduce the symptoms of stress and anxiety.
 There are fitness programs Eyeglasses, Sunglasses, and Magnifying Glasses Nonprescription eyeglasses are available over the counter (OTC) and are typically used by people who can no longer read fine print.
-OTC trifocals are helpful Medications 1 articles Procedures & Tests 3 articles Pictures, Images & Quizzes 2 articles Doctor's & Expert's Views 2 articles Health News 32 articles Health Features 4 articles Stay Informed!
-Get the latest health and medical information delivered direct to your inbox FREE!
+OTC trifocals are helpful Medications 1 articles Procedures & Tests 3 articles Pictures, Images & Quizzes 2 articles Doctor's & Expert's Views 2 articles Health News 35 articles Health Features 4 articles STAY INFORMED Get the latest health and medical information delivered direct to your inbox!